vsenger/quarkus-workshop/README.md

 We are working on add-ons for this workshop that includes security, monitoring, CI/CD, and more!

-## Architecture Diagram
+## Tasks Resume

-### AirplaneTODO: design the diagram and fix the final task list

 Now that we provided some context, let's get our hands dirty with the following steps:

 1. Setup your development environment
 2. Create a Quarkus project
 3. Run the application locally
-3. Create a RESTFul API
+4. Create a RESTFul API
+5. Pack and deploy your Quarkus App as AWS Lambda
-4. Create a database
+6. Create a serveless database
-5. Create a Lambda function
+7. Create a Lambda function to ingest a CSV file on S3 and upload data to database
-6. ...
+8. Some optional tasks: CI/CD and more..

 ## Fork this repo!